Introduction

 With this understanding of omnichannel marketing, its importance, and key benefits, let us look at the key roles needed for omnichannel execution.

-• Data Analysts are responsible for managing and integrating customer data across all possible channels.
+• Data Analysts manage and integrate customer data across all possible channels.
 A data profiler supports key data management activities, including data collection, storage, data model management, and infrastructure maintenance.

 • Brand/Sales Managers review and map customer journey stages to identify the right touchpoints for sharing omnichannel messages.
 They may belong to multiple promotional teams and are jointly responsible for developing a customer journey.

-• Data Scientists are responsible for developing a library of models that can be deployed to generate omnichannel next best actions.
-Data scientists are involved in model generation, maintaining the repository, updating models, and other tasks.
+• Data Scientists are responsible for developing a library of models that can be deployed to generate omnichannel next-best actions.
+They are involved in model generation, maintaining the repository, updating models, and other tasks.

-• Operations Analysts deploy omnichannel actions for overall impact based on program goals.
+• Operations Analysts deploy omnichannel actions based on program goals for overall impact.
 This profile is responsible for activating omnichannel triggers and actions and reviewing pre-defined metrics for success.

 Each of these four roles encounters specific challenges that make developing an omnichannel framework necessary.
 The following diagram outlines their difficulties.